tomjoht/tomjoht.github.io/_posts/2022/2/2022-02-25-trends-to-follow-or-forget-faceted-filtering.md

 Although DITA XML allows for filters in the outputs, the more common DITA tooling pattern is to generate separate outputs based on [profile conditions](/conditional_profiling/), not provide toggles to filter content within the same output.
 Providing the filters within the same output is a much more advanced, complex undertaking.
 On the other hand, providing separate outputs for each type of user is traditionally a print paradigm.

 Finally, another reason faceted filtering never took off is because [XML and the web drifted farther apart](/2015/02/13/xml-and-the-web-drifting-farther-apart/).
 The core technologies of the web are HTML, CSS, and JavaScript, and unfortunately these formats didn't support the semantic attributes of XML.

+## Takeaway

+{: .tip}

+Faceted filtering works best when your product has a clear set of facets/attributes that users can identify to narrow the information.
+Finding tool support to implement faceted filtering is challenging.